Samuel C. Rickless

 Recently completed

 "Locke in the Context of Early Modern Philosophy."
-To appear in The Oxford Handbook of Locke, edited by Patrick Connolly.
+To appear in The Oxford Handbook of Locke, edited by Patrick Connolly, Oxford University Press.

 "Shepherd's Argument for the Causal Maxim: 'There is no Object Which Begins to Exist, but Must Owe its Existence to Some Cause.'"
-To appear in a collection of essays on Mary Shepherd, edited by Keota Fields.
+To appear in Essays on Mary Shepherd: Causation, Mind, and Perception, edited by Keota Fields.

 You can find a podcast in which I discuss my meaning of life course here.